docspell/rpi-scripts/README.md

   import files in docspell.
 You can mount/access it from a remote computer and drop files in there to be processed.
 - "Config": the folder containing the docspell configuration file.
-You still must restart the app(s) manually.
+You still must restart the app(s) manually after making changes.
 - "Backups": a folder with daily database backups.
 You can copy them to some other place.